cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

 1. Tap `General` -> `Software Update`
   - Ensure that the version you are updating to is 14.3
 1. Download and install the update

-## Finalizing Setup

-1. Install a 14.3 jailbreak of your choice
-  - We recommend the [Taurine](installing-taurine) jailbreak
-1. Install `MyBloXX` using your package manager
-1. In Settings, navigate to the MyBloXX section and tap "Revert Supervision Spoofing"
-1. Uninstall `MyBloXX` again
-1. Remove the 14.3 update certificate through Settings
+1. Once updated, remove the 14.3 update certificate through Settings

 ## Troubleshooting